simoningemann/securityapp/README.md

 Lorem ipsum.
 ####Case 3: Decryption
 The user supplies the program with a directory path and presses the decrypt button instead.
-The program then decrypts the data of the files, writes it to now files and deletes the encrypted files.
+The program then decrypts the data of the files, writes it to new files and deletes the encrypted files.
 The files must now be readable and appear exactly as the original files.

 __Demonstration__